benyap/terraform-aws-modules/ses-mail-forwarder-lambda/README.md

 # SES forwarder lambda

-This module configures SES to receive emails on a custom domain, and creates an S3 bucket to store emails and a Lambda function to automatically forward incoming emails to an external email.
+This module configures SES to receive emails on a custom domain and creats a Lambda function to automatically store emails in an **existing** S3 bucket and forward them to an external email.

+You can use the [`ses-mail-bucket`](https://github.com/bwyap/terraform-aws-modules/tree/master/ses-mail-bucket) module to create an S3 bucket that is pre-configured for use by this module.

 **Note that this module requires a provider in the region `us-east-1`.**